shwetanjalidora/Capstone/README.md

  * Apart from the KNN algorithm,Logistic Regression model has also been tested for the same training and testing data.
  * The accuracy obtained is 80% using the Logistic regression.

+ In summary, based on the feature variables taken, the KNN model gives better accuracy when compared to the Logistic Regression model.